“Getting ICE'd": who gets to park at charging station and for how long?

 Can you park your EV at a charging station without charging?

+Although, based on the highway code, it is not an official offence to stay at a charging station with a fully charged EV, it is obviously not very social towards other drivers who want to charge their vehicle.
+Therefore, it is important that everyone not only complies with the law, but also shows courtesy and respects charging etiquette.
 This inspired us to develop the Happy Charger charging disc.
-Through this charging disc we want to give everyone the opportunity to make optimal use of public charging points.
-With this disc, drivers indicate when they expect their EV to be sufficiently charged, after which they release the charging location.
+Through this charging disc, we want to give everyone the opportunity to make optimal use of public charging points.
+With this disc, drivers indicate when they expect their EV to be sufficiently charged and then release the charging point.
 This promotes courtesy and takes the annoyance out of traffic.
-But above all: you also show respect for other EV drivers.
+But most importantly, you also show respect for other EV drivers by doing so.

-Do you want to become a Happy Charger as well?
-Read more about it and request your charging disc for free here.
+Want to become a Happy Charger too?
+Read more about it and apply for your charging station disc for free here.

 - 1.Only use a charging point when you are actually charging.